Mohammed – Medicine at UCL

 Arjun joined Bales from a school in South London where he had scored disappointing grades of D, E, U, U at the end of year 12 in the first part of his A Level exams.

 Through hard work, strong teaching and personal support he was able to gain three B grades at A level on leaving Bales.
-He goes on to Leicester University to read Economics, which had always been his ambition.
+He went on to Leicester University to read Economics, which had always been his ambition.

 Arjun appreciated the personal help he received and the extra tuition when not confident of a topic.
 He also enjoyed the social ambiance and friendly nature of other students, when going on trips or taking part in activities.